Raytheon to outfit Navy with defense systems

 LOUISVILLE, Ky., 19 May 2012.
 The U.S. Navy will be upgrading shipboard defense systems.
 Raytheon Co.
 (NYSE: RTN) has been selected to upgrade nine Phalanx close-in weapon systems and manufacture two SeaRAM anti-ship missile defense systems.
-The agreement also includes the purchase of 20 radar upgrade kits.
-The contract is valued at $57.8 million.

 -- Raytheon awarded $80 million for international Airborne Low Frequency Sonar contract